 It’s important to remember at the start that betting odds are not a prediction of the outcome but a statement of the probability of a certain outcome.
 If a horse is the favorite to win a race, then the bookmakers are not actually predicting that said horse will definitely win.
 They are just saying that it has a better chance of winning than the other horses in the race.
 However, the fact that they give odds on all horses reflects the truth of the matter: any of the horses could win.
 Some are more likely to win than others, and, of course, only one of them actually will win.
 This is what the odds try to reflect.

 With this in mind, we can’t really measure the accuracy of the odds by looking at how regularly a favorite has won.
 It’s true, however, that technically if the odds on a certain outcome were consistently 2-1, then that outcome should occur 50% of the time.
 Such ‘laboratory conditions’ only really occur in casino betting, however, and in such cases it does seem that the odds given are reasonably accurate.
-In the case of betmgm now live in Indiana or other sports betting portals, the real world definitely steps in in a big way.
+In the case of other sports betting portals, the real world definitely steps in in a big way like the latest one from 5 dimes.

 The profit margin